Why Study Community Analytics at Baylor?

-Graduates from our program are highly trained in mail and telephone survey methodology, needs assessment, interviewing and focus group research skills, mock juries and jury selection, demographic modeling, GIS, and the ability to use major statistical techniques and programs to analyze and interpret the results of such research.
+Graduates from our program are highly trained in mail, telephone, and web-based survey methodology, needs assessment, interviewing and focus group research skills, mock juries and jury selection, demographic modeling, GIS, and the ability to use major statistical techniques and programs to analyze and interpret the results of such research.
 At Baylor we offer a collegial environment where success is celebrated.
 We offer committed faculty members who have a good history of writing and publishing with graduate students.
 We offer access to unique data.
 We offer opportunities to network with leading scholars in the field.
 Most importantly, we offer the time to engage in research.

-Students of the applied sociology track work at the Baylor Center for Community Research and Development.
+Students of the community analytics track work at the Baylor Center for Community Research and Development (CCRD).
 The CCRD is a multi-disciplinary/method laboratory in which sociologists perform most of the research, while experts from varying fields lend their support.
 CCRD researchers employ several methods, and oftentimes extend their studies beyond the Waco metropolitan area.

 The philosophy of the CCRD is to encourage Baylor faculty and students to engage in “hands-on” projects that positively and tangibly change organizations and communities.
-Students learn to apply sociological methods to real-life settings and gain an understanding of an exceptional model for relations between community and academia.
+Students learn to apply community analytics methods to real-life settings and gain an understanding of an exceptional model for relations between community and academia.

 The Sociology Department offers the Doctor of Philosophy degree.
-Students admitted into the PhD program will also earn an M.A. at completion.
+Students admitted into the PhD program will also earn an M.A. along the way.

 The M.A. in sociology is only available to students admitted into the Ph.D. program which is usually completed by the second year of the program.
-For students seeking to enter the program with previous post-baccalaureate experience, the admissions committee will evaluate the work of the student and may apply a maximum of twelve semester hours of graduate coursework to be applied toward their graduate work at Baylor University.
+For students seeking to enter the program with previous post-baccalaureate experience, the admissions committee will evaluate the work of the student and may apply a maximum of twelve semester hours of previous graduate coursework toward their graduate work at Baylor University.